vanus-labs/docs/user-manual/concepts/subscription.md

 ### source

-Determine which events deliver to sink by the Cloudevents `source`.
+Determine which events deliver to sink,it's value match the Cloudevents `source`.

 ### types

-Determine which events deliver to sink by the Cloudevents `type`.
+Determine which events deliver to sink, it's value match the Cloudevents `type`.

+### filters

+Determine which events deliver to sink, it's a set of filter expressions

 ### config

-The configuration for delivery events to sink.
+The configuration that delivery events to sink.

-### filters

-Determine which events deliver to sink

 ### sink